 These products present a risk of suffocation and entrapment.
 Instead use a crib or cradle next to your bed."

 If you choose to use a bedside sleeper, you should carefully check the mechanism that holds the sleeper next to the adult bed.
 Will it slide away and allow a gap to form?
 You should also check the mattress supports to be sure they are sturdy and won't allow the mattress to sag or dip.
 Check the weight limits and look at any age recommendations given by the manufacturer.
 Once your baby is able to roll over, sit up, or crawl, it will no longer be safe to use the bedside sleeper.
 Babies can learn some of these skills at 3 or 4 months old, so take that into account when deciding how much to spend on a bedside sleeper.

 A product many parents love for keeping baby right by the bed is the Halo Bassinest - a portable, bed-height bassinet that can be swiveled into several positions for access to baby.
-Another popular option is the Fisher Price Rock n Play sleeper (Buy on Amazon), which is a portable bassinet that can be placed near the grown up bed.
-Other bassinets may also fit nicely into the parent's bedroom, or many choose to use their baby's play yard next to the bed instead of buying a separate bedside sleeper.
+Another popular option is the Fisher Price Rock n Play sleeper, which is a portable bassinet that can be placed near the grown up bed.
+Other bassinets may also fit nicely into the parent's bedroom, or some parents may choose to use their baby's play yard next to the bed instead of buying a separate bedside sleeper.

 The mattress for your bedside sleeper should be firm and should fit in the sleeper without any gaps at the edges.
 The height should be adjustable somehow so that you can make the surface level with your own bed.
 The mattress should either have a waterproof cover, or it should be able to be cleaned in another way.